-The Commission conducted a verification visit at Golden Circle's Northgate, Queensland production facility on 6-7 April 2016 and at the Kraft Heinz Melbourne offices on 14 and 20 April 2016.
-A report of the visits is available on the EPR.5
+The Commission conducted a verification visit at Golden Circle's Northgate, Queensland production facility on 6-7 April 2016 and at its head company Kraft Heinz Melbourne offices on 14 and 20 April 2016.
+A report of the visits is available on the EPR.